MSPCA-Angell Headquarters

 Also, some domestic animals may be sold and kept without requiring a permit.
 A person may possess, propagate, maintain, import, buy, sell, and dispose of some domestic animals without a MassWildlife permit or license (321 CMR 9.02).
 However, a person keeping these animals may still need to comply with other local and state laws (e.g., agriculture and zoning laws and Massachusetts Department of Food & Agriculture regulation of pets, livestock, and farmed animals).
 Here, again, the list of species which may be kept without a permit is specific, and reference to the applicable laws is necessary.
 Additionally, a separate Massachusetts law (M.G.L. c.
 131, § 77; 321 CMR 2.07) specifically allows domestic ferrets to be sold and kept as pets, and no permit is required.
 However, at the time of purchase, ferrets must be surgically neutered or spayed and inoculated against rabies and distemper.

 The sale and possession of wild canid and wild felid hybrids is generally prohibited.
 As explained in the Code of Massachusetts Regulations (321 CMR 9.02), in Massachusetts, some hybrids between wild mammals and domestic mammals are categorized as domestic animals.
 Importantly, however, wild canid and wild felid hybrids are not considered domestic animals, and additionally, are subject to the provisions of M.G.L. c.
 131, § 77A.
 According to M.G.L. c.
-131, § 77A, a person is prohibited from selling or possessing wolf-dog hybrids, coyote hybrids, coy dogs, or any other hybrids between domestic dogs a any wild canine species.
+131, § 77A, a person is prohibited from selling or possessing wolf-dog hybrids, coyote hybrids, coy dogs, or any other hybrids between domestic dogs and any wild canine species.
 Also prohibited is the sale or possession of most feline animals which are a hybrid between a domestic cat and a wild feline species.

 In Massachusetts, the only animals that may be taken from the wild are certain species of reptiles and amphibians.
 While these animals may be kept as personal pets, they may not be sold, bartered, or exchanged.